aurelia-v-grid/vGrid/README.md

 ###### "header-filter-not-to"
 Default = "", here you can add columns attibute names you dont want filter for, like  this "index,name"
 ###### "sort-on-header-click"
-Default = false, settingthis to true will activate multisort on header clicks
+Default = false, setting this to true will activate multisort on header clicks

+###### "row-on-draw"
+Default = undefined, string name of function callback when row gets drawn, here you can edit the row data before displaying

+###### "row-on-dblclick"
+Default = undefined, callback when user double click a row, returns row number of the collection you have set in config attribute, not the actual row in grid